TheGuyDangerous/FoodCoders/CONTRIBUTING.md

 * You can add new pages based on the dishes.

+### Steps to Contribute

+* Fork the Repo

+* Give it a Star

+* Use the previous page's template

+* Link the next page to a button in the previous page

+* Remove the quotation on the last line of the previous page and move it to the newly created page.

 ## Code of Conduct

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.